 FTransform is implemented using vector intrinsics, and instances of it need to have 16-byte alignment.
 I think the stack is guaranteed to be aligned to 16-bytes on Win64 so the compiler can pass it on the stack correctly, but there’s no such guarantee on Win32 (which is what we use for shipping builds).

-Therefore, changing to pass a pointer or reference resolves the issue (both passing by reference and passing by pointer are sizeof(void*)
+Changing to pass by pointer or reference solves the issue (both passing by reference and pointer are sizeof(void*)

 in size):